node-red/node-red-dashboard/README.md

 You can also choose to use the basic Angular Material themes instead if you like, either just within any ui_templates or for the whole Dashboard.
 This will only affect angular components so some of the charts and so on may need extra work.

+**Note**: For users creating their own templates the following CSS variable names are available to help pick up the theme colours.

+ - --nr-dashboard-pageBackgroundColor
+ - --nr-dashboard-pageTitlebarBackgroundColor
+ - --nr-dashboard-groupBackgroundColor
+ - --nr-dashboard-groupTextColor
+ - --nr-dashboard-groupBorderColor
+ - --nr-dashboard-widgetBackgroundColor
+ - --nr-dashboard-widgetTextColor
+ - --nr-dashboard-widgetBorderColor

 #### Widgets